© Federation of European Biochemical Societies

 · Supplementary material must be combined into a single PDF for submission.

-· The corresponding author should complete the electronic Copyright Transfer Agreement (eCTA) form within ScholarOne Manuscripts on behalf of all authors on the manuscript.
+· The corresponding author will be asked to complete the electronic Copyright Transfer Agreement (eCTA) form once the manuscript has been accepted (see and Copyright and Online Open).
 To preview the copyright terms and conditions, please click here.

 · Upload a short abstract of no more than 60 words plus a small figure, to be used as an Illustrated Abstract in the online published version (see Illustrated Abstracts for more information).